Pre-Treatment and Aftercare Protocol for Resurfacing

 DAY 3: TEXT US A PICTURE.
 You will be same or slightly improved from Day 2.
 Same instructions will apply until we instruct otherwise via text.
 Each picture will determine your instructions so please send early in the day before applying anything to your skin.
 Thanks!

 DAY 4-5: TEXT US A PICTURE.
 WAIT FOR INSTRUCTIONS via text, but usually on Day 4 you can take a steamy shower.
 Soak a textured cloth in hot water.
 Lay cloth on skin for a few minutes.
 Rinse and repeat a few times.
 NO SCRUNCHING OR PRESSURE.
-After you dry off, apply coconut oil or cicalphate, your preference.
+After you dry off, apply cicalfate.

-SO IMPORTANT WE PUT IT IN RED!!
-I hesitate to even tell you about exfoliation day as you will be tempted to begin too soon.
-You may really irritate the skin and greatly slow your healing down if you start too soon.
+Do NOT exfoliate before instructed or you can irritate the skin and greatly slow your healing down if you start too soon.
 WAIT, WAIT, WAIT for instructions to begin exfoliation.
 Take this ONE DAY AT A TIME!
 Thanks. :)

 Somewhere between Day 3 to 10 "Sandpaper Skin"